 Figure 4.
 Per cent of adaption of short-term disease management mitigation strategies by the Livestock farmers in the study area

-Chi-square analysis revealed that for all ten health management practices studied, non-adoption was significantly higher (p < 0.01) across flood-affected villages of Cuddalore district.
+Chi-square analysis revealed that for all ten health management practices studied, non-adoption was significantly higher (p < 0.01) across flood-prone villages of Cuddalore district.
 This trend highlights critical gaps in awareness and implementation of health management strategies during and after flood events.

 These findings concur with the observations of Mishra et al. (2017), who reported the frequent occurrence of disease outbreaks in flood-prone regions due to poor adoption of preventive measures such as vaccination predispose the livestock to disease outbreaks.
 The low interest of farmers towards veterinary interventions can also be attributed to damage in transport infrastructure during floods, which restricts the mobility of veterinary professionals.
 As noted by Heath et al. (1999), veterinary intervention is vital during disasters, not only for treatment but also for implementing preventive measures.
 However, during emergency response periods, veterinarians are often redirected to immediate relief activities, such as the provision of essential inputs and addressing acute morbidity, leading to the neglect of routine preventive services like vaccination and deworming.

-These constraints significantly affect the resilience of livestock systems during flood disasters and highlight the need for robust, decentralized, and community-based animal health infrastructure in vulnerable areas.
+These constraints significantly affect the resilience of livestock systems during flood disasters and highlight the need for robust, decentralized and community-based animal health infrastructure in vulnerable areas.

 Health management practices were notably underutilized, with only 1.83% of farmers recording abnormal clinical signs and 13.16% seeking veterinary assistance for ailing animals.
 Preventive measures such as regular vaccination (28.00%) and deworming (11.50%) were also inadequately adopted.
-The lack of health interventions increases the vulnerability of livestock to diseases prevalent during floods, including foot rot, mastitis, and clostridial infections (Local Land Services, 2025).
-Barriers to effective health management include limited access to veterinary services, inadequate infrastructure, and insufficient farmer training.
+The lack of health interventions increases the vulnerability of livestock to diseases prevalent during floods, including foot rot, mastitis and clostridial infections (Local Land Services, 2025).
+Barriers to effective health management include limited access to veterinary services, inadequate infrastructure and insufficient farmer training.
 Enhancing veterinary outreach programs, establishing emergency response teams, and conducting farmer education initiatives are critical steps toward improving animal health outcomes during flood events (FAO, 2014; Kippermanet al., 2019).

 Conclusion